-Some patients experience clicking of the jaw without pain or limited range of motion; if this is the case, treatment isn’t necessary but chiropractic adjustment may still help.
-If you’re experiencing pain or limited motion of the jaw, it’s important to seek treatment right away.
+Some patients experience clicking of the jaw without pain or limited range of motion; if this is the case, care isn’t necessary but chiropractic adjustment may still help.
+If you’re experiencing pain or limited motion of the jaw, it’s important to seek care right away.

-Choosing not to seek treatment for TMJ can result in more serious complications and long-term problems, including:
+Choosing not to seek care for TMJ can result in more serious complications and long-term problems, including:

 Although anyone can get TMJ, you may be at increased risk if you suffer from arthritis, have injured your jaw recently or in the past, grind or clench your teeth, or suffer from a certain disease that affects the connective tissue.